brunomontezano/bali/README.md

 ## What do I need to do right after installing?

-First thing I'm going to do is update the system and then, installing the sudo package if it's not already installed:
+First thing I'm going to do is update the system and then, installing the sudo and vim package if it's not already installed:

 ```
 pacman -Syu
-pacman -S sudo
+pacman -S sudo vim
 ```

 ### Create a new user and let it use sudo